djvs/open-letter/README.md

 # Plan Vert
-## An open letter to the Rails Core team and community
+## An open letter to the Rails Core team and Ruby community

 David Heinemeier-Hanson (DHH) has publicly published writings that make clear he holds racist and transphobic views, as well as a number of other traits undesirable in any figurehead and community leader.

-We, the undersigned, call upon the Rails Core team, with the support of the wider Ruby community, to:
+We, the undersigned, call upon the Rails Core team and the wider Ruby community, to:

 1. cut ties with DHH and his work from this point forward
 2. hard fork Rails and associated projects to a new name and development free from his influence